oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 ```

-At this point the application is functional and can be run.
-First start a mongodb instance using the following docker command:
+At this point, the application is functional and can be run.
+First, start a MongoDB instance using the following docker command:
 ```bash
 docker run -p 27017:27017 mongo:3.6-xenial
 ```